glennhenry/cs-notes/docs/deep-learning/13-transformers/02-transformers-architecture/transformers-architecture.md

 After loss is calculated, the similar learning process will be done, including the backpropagation process through all the layer of transformers model from the decoder output until the encoder input.

+#### Extras

+Transformers consists of encoder and decoder, however, they are not necesarry used together.
+In tasks like text classification or sentiment analysis, where understanding of the input is the primary objective, the encoder captures contextual information about the data, the information can be fed into classifier directly.
+A decoder-only model is designed for generating output.
+It is applicable in tasks such as dialogue generation, where it generates the subsequent word based on previously generated words.

+They are often used together for sequence-to-sequence tasks like text translation that require understanding of input data and the output generation.

 Transformers model is considered as semi-supervised learning.
 It relies on labeled data which require explicit supervision but also use unlabeled data to improve its generalization.
 The semi-supervised learning may also involve techniques like pretrained and fine tuning.
-The pretrained technique mean the model is trained on unlabeled data and then it will be fine tuned, a smaller labeled dataset will be fed to the model to adapt it on specific tasks.
+The pre-trained technique mean the model is trained on unlabeled data.
+During the pre-training process, the model learns the general language representation and capture how each word relate with each other.
+It will then be fine tuned, a smaller labeled dataset will be fed to the model to adapt it on specific tasks or specific topic (the method is also called **transfer learning**).